sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 The partitions above are not test cases that we can implement directly because each partition might be instantiated by an infinite number of inputs.
-For example, for the partition "year not divisible by 4", there are infinite options of numbers which are not divisible by 4 that we could use as concrete inputs to the program.
+For example, for the partition "year not divisible by 4", there are infinitely many numbers that are not divisible by 4 which we could use as concrete inputs to the program.
-It is impractical to test all of these numbers.
 So how do we know which concrete input to instantiate for each of the partitions?

 As we discussed earlier, each partition exercises the program in a certain way.
 In other words, all input values from one specific partition will make the program